thonny/thonny/docs/translate.md

 Translations will be pulled from POEditor before each release.

-## More details for code contributors
+## More details for Thonny's maintainers (NB!
+Not relevant for translators!)

 Below are some technicals details for how to handle translation process.